leennoah/DMM_Fall2022/calendar.md

   * First look at materials
   * First Look at Camera and Rendering
   * homework: Recreate the still life by Philippe de Champaigne
-  * Introduce Project 1 (Model yourself as an alien from another planet)

 ### A7.
 In Class Work Day
-  * Sculpt a face workshop
+  * UV Unwrapping and Texture Painting
+  * Introduce Project 1 (Model yourself as an alien from another planet)
   * homework begin project 1
 ### A8.
 Work Day
+  * Sculpt a face workshop
   * talk about material nodes (procedural textures)
   * homework add one or more materials to your project